Gahill1826/Laboratory-of-Neuroimaging/README.md

 ![image](https://user-images.githubusercontent.com/28030045/53599907-e3277a00-3b6d-11e9-8eb0-fc1146a362db.png)

 ## LONI Image and Data Archive (IDA)
 LONI Image and Data Archive (IDA) is a web-browser environment to aggregate, archive, and disseminate neuroimaging data.
 IDA accommodates MRI, fMRI, PET, MRA, DTI, and other imaging modalities.
-The archival processes begin with LONI Debabeler de-identification applet that de-identify and then encrypt files locally, finally, validate the changes prior to securely transfer image data from local site to LONI IDA.
-On arrival the data is stored in LONI fault tolerant storage area network and the database is populated with relevant metadata attributes.
-All data are stored on redundant servers with daily and weekly on and off site backups.
-The IDA automatically extracts relevant metadata from de-identified image files, and allows data to be search within moments of archival.
+The image archival processes begin with LONI Debabeler de-identification applet and local encryption, validation, and finally transmission to LONI IDA.
+Debabeler removes and replace potentially identifying subject information’s from image headers.
+On arrival the data is stored in LONI compliance with patient-privacy regulations, fault tolerant storage area network and the database are populated with relevant metadata attributes.
+Archive accepts (type 1 headers) DICOM, GE, Philips, HRRT, and ECAT files, and (type 2 headers) Analyze and MINC files.
+All data are stored on redundant servers with daily and weekly on- and off-site backups.
+The IDA automatically extracts relevant metadata from de-identified image files and allows data to be search of archival.
+Data can be downloaded and /or streamed into LONI Pipeline workflow environment for processing and analysis.

+Single Archive process upload one more file from a single subject.
+Batch Archive process upload multiple subjects and image series in a batch with similar or different file formats and modalities.

 Modules:
 Freesurfer: